latticejs/lattice/README.md

 The easiest way to getting started with **Lattice** is using our CLI tool: `clap`

-### Running clap with npx
+### Start from an official example

+First, install `clap` if you don't have it yet.

+`npm i -g clap`

+Then, you can run:

-`npx clap my-App`
+`clap my-App`

 This command will do the following:

 - Create a directory called `my-App`.
-- Download and install the default lattice example.
+- Download and install the default Lattice example.

 See more about clap [here](/packages/clap).

-`npx` comes with npm 5.2+, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f)

 ## Using Lattice